pvcraven/arcade_book/source/chapters/25_array_backed_grids/array_backed_grids.rst

 .. figure:: qt_tiled.png

-    Figure 16.2: Using Qt Tiles to create an adventure map
+    Figure 16.2: Using Tiled Map Editor to create an adventure map

 Adventure games also use multiple grids of numbers, just like minesweeper has a grid for the mines, and a separate grid for the flags.
 One grid, or "layer,"